 If odours continue to return despite consistent cleaning, it may indicate a deeper drainage issue that requires professional plumbing help to properly assess and resolve.
 This can help identify the root cause and prevent the problem from recurring.

 Bathrooms produce a surprising amount of moisture every single day.
 From hot showers and baths to running sinks, all release steam into the air.
-Based on what we see in homes across Toronto, this moisture tends to linger longer than most homeowners expect—especially during colder months when windows stay closed and fresh air circulation is limited.
+Based on what we see in homes across Toronto, this moisture tends to linger longer than most homeowners expect.
+Especially during colder months when windows stay closed and fresh air circulation is limited.

 If moisture repeatedly enters wall cavities or subflooring, it can create the perfect conditions for hidden mould growth.
 From our experience, these issues often reveal themselves through musty or earthy smells that return soon after cleaning, leaving you wondering why the bathroom never seems to stay fresh.